-- Create a City-wide policy for equitable public outreach, engagement, and civic participation; incorporate lessons learned from effective communication during the pandemic. - Complete a comprehensive Language Access Assessment; evaluate and implement priority recommendations for a city-wide Language Access Implementation plan to deliver quality language access services city-wide. - 3.
+- Create a City-wide policy for equitable public outreach, engagement, and civic participation; incorporate lessons learned from effective communication during the pandemic. - 2.
+Complete a comprehensive Language Access Assessment; evaluate and implement priority recommendations for a city-wide Language Access Implementation plan to deliver quality language access services city-wide. - 3.
 Partner with the South Bay Consortium for Adult Education on legislative and policy issue and build on the English-Learner Civics curriculum to increase participation in civic and community life. - 4.
-Amplify partner organizations' naturalization and voter Registration efforts and DACA application efforts through public education and awareness campaigns. - 5.
-Partner with the New American Workforce
+Amplify partner organizations' naturalization and voter registration efforts and DACA application efforts through public education and awareness campaigns. - 5.
+Partner with the New American Workforce project to expand the network of San José businesses offering citizenship support to their employees.

-- project to expand the network of San José businesses offering citizenship support to their employees. - 6.
-Develop opportunities to regularly connect with smaller and newer immigrant and refugee groups and high-immigrant neighborhood areas. - 7.
-Address anti-Blackness in immigrant communities and foster bridge-building between communities, including indigenous populations.
+- 6. Develop opportunities to regularly connect with smaller and newer immigrant and refugee groups and neighborhoods with a high concentration of immigrants. - 7.
+Address hate crimes and violence targeting immigrant communities, and foster bridgebuilding between communities, including Indigenous populations.